wazuh/wazuh-documentation/source/ossec_ruleset.rst

   */5 *   * * *   root    python path_to_script/getawslog.py -b s3bucketname -d -j -D -l /var/log/amazon/amazon.log

-.. note:: This script download and delete the files from your S3 Bucket, but the you can review the last 7 days logs throught CloudTrail.
+.. note:: This script download and delete the files from your S3 Bucket, but the you can review the last 7 days logs through CloudTrail.

 Auditd